Texas vs Xavier Players to Watch - Sweet 16

 Texas Players to Watch

-Timmy Allen paces the Longhorns at 5.6 rebounds per contest, while also averaging 3.5 assists and 10.3 points.
+Timmy Allen is tops on the Longhorns at 5.6 rebounds per contest, while also putting up 3.5 assists and 10.3 points.

 Disu is posting 9.1 points, 1 assists and 4.5 rebounds per contest.